 |Health care card holders & pensioners||$55||$95||$130|

 You can participate in a video/telephone consultation from anywhere, including your home.
 Please ensure that you are in a quiet place to minimise disturbance during the consultation.

-You may choose to have the consultation whilst sitting in the carpark of Warrandyte Road Clinic.
-This may be useful in the instance that the GP would like to examine you either in your car on in the clinic if deemed safe and appropriate by the GP.
+You may also choose to have the consultation whilst sitting in the carpark of Warrandyte Road Clinic.
+This may be useful in the instance that the GP would like to examine you either in the car park, or in the clinic if deemed safe and appropriate by the GP.

 What happens at the telehealth consultation?